veereshkatageri/doc-as-code/user_guide/source/cicd_setup.rst

 .. glossary::
     :sorted:

     GitHub Actions
       GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
 Make code reviews, branch management, and issue triaging work the way you want..

 How it works
 ============

 - In order to automate the workflow, the repository should contain a yml file under the directory \
   .github/workflows/
-- The yml file will containt the actions to automate the workflow.
+- The yml file will contain the actions to automate the workflow.
 - The actions can performed as per the configuration for example

     - for every new commit